 Issues related to textile production, consumption, and waste is gaining significant momentum in Canada and beyond.
 The average person throws away 37 kilograms of textiles annually, and 95 per cent of the clothes North Americans throw away into landfills each year could be reused (reworn) or recycled.
 The majority of used clothing and other textile materials collected and not reused or repurposed in North America are sent offshore, oftentimes with limited information provided on management at their final disposition.

 RCO and Value Village have partnered on a new education and action initiative that will raise awareness on the importance of textiles reuse (rewear) and recycling.
-During Earth Week 2017 we will challenge Ontario secondary school students (and their community) to collect as much used textiles as possible – along the way we’ll help them learn more about the environmental impacts of clothing production and consumption, as well as their role in our transition toward a circular and more sustainable economy.
+During Waste Reduction Week in Canada 2018 we will challenge Ontario secondary school students (and their community) to collect as much used textiles as possible – along the way we’ll help them learn more about the environmental impacts of clothing production and consumption, as well as their role in our transition toward a circular and more sustainable economy.

 Avoid the need to use an item or materials in the first place.
 Benefit: nothing to manage, dispose of, or recycle.